TroubleX22/Template-Makefile/README.md

 ### Directories and their meanings
 This MAKEFILE relies on a specific directory structure to work.
 I do not recomend changing it except at your own risk.

-Run `make innit` to generate the folder structure.
+Run `make init` to generate the folder structure.
 This will create the following folders:
 + src/ -> Where your standard .c and .cpp files are stored
 + obj/ -> Where the compiled files from src/ and objects from libraries/ are stored.
 + bin/ -> Where the finished compiled binaries and shared objects are stored.